trealla-prolog/trealla/README.md

 indicating an empty string.

-Note: if the input *text* arg is a string then the output *text* arg is a zero-copy slice of the string.
-So if the input is a memory-mapped file, for example, then regex searches can be performed quickly and efficiently over huge files, with the only memory used being for the final results.
+Note: if the input *text* arg is a string then the output *text* arg is a no-copy slice of the string.
+So if the input is a memory-mapped file then regex searches can be performed quickly and efficiently over huge files.

 Foreign Function Interface (FFI)		##EXPERIMENTAL##